Freya Davies

-Freya Ruth Davies (born 27 October 1995) is an English cricketer who plays for Sussex, South East Stars, London Spirit and England as a right-arm fast-medium bowler.
-She made her Sussex debut in 2010 at the age of fourteen, and played her first match for England in 2019.
+Freya Ruth Davies (born 27 October 1995) is an English former cricketer who played for Sussex, Southern Vipers, Welsh Fire, Hampshire and England as a right-arm fast-medium bowler.
+She made her Sussex debut in 2010 at the age of 14, and played her first match for England in 2019.

 Early life

 Davies was born on 27 October 1995 in Chichester, West Sussex.
 When Davies was a young child, her father, and her older brother Jack, both played for the family's local cricket club, Chichester.
 At the age of 8, Davies decided to join in, and played her first hard-ball game with Jack's under-11 team.
 She was attracted to fast bowling, because "that seemed like the most fun"; at 10 and 11 she was tall for her age, which also helped.
 Eventually, she joined the Sussex junior ranks as an 11 year old.

 Davies attended Chichester High School for Girls, Brighton College and the University of Exeter.